Googlers-Repo/apm/README.md

 Installing App from F-Droid with a native CLI

 > Warning!
 This module depends on [Node.js][nodejs].
 Install [Node.js][nodejs] module before using it.
 You can do this via [FoxMMM][foxmmm].
-> Add `https://dergoogler.com/api/repo/modules` to grain access of these modules.

 ## Install